Irena Sendler: During World War II

 On 18 October 1943, Sendler was arrested by the Gestapo.
 As they ransacked her house, Sendler tossed the lists of children to her friend Janina Grabowska, who hid the list in her loose clothing.
 Should the Gestapo access this information, all children would be compromised, but Grabowska was never searched.
 The Gestapo took Sendler to their headquarters and beat her brutally.
 Despite this, she refused to betray any of her comrades or the children they rescued.
 She was placed in the Pawiak prison, where she was subjected to further interrogations and beatings, and from there on 13 November taken to another location, to be executed by firing squad.
 According to biographer Anna Mieszkowska and Sendler, these events took place on 20 January.
 Her life was saved, however, because the German guards escorting her were bribed, and she was released on the way to the execution.
 Sendler was freed due to the efforts of Maria Palester, a fellow Welfare Department activist, who obtained the necessary funds from Żegota chief Julian Grobelny; she used her contacts and a teenage daughter to transfer the bribe money.
 On 30 November, Warsaw's mayor Julian Kulski asked the German authorities for permission to re-employ Sendler in the Welfare Department with back-pay for the period of her imprisonment.
 Permission was granted on 14 April 1944, but Sendler found it prudent to remain in hiding, as Klara Dąbrowska, a nurse.
-Already in mid-December 1943, she resumed her duties as manager of the children's section of Żegota.
+Already in mid-December 1943, she had resumed her duties as manager of the children's section of Żegota.

 During the Warsaw Uprising, Sendler worked as a nurse in a field hospital, where a number of Jews were hidden among other patients.
 She was wounded by a German deserter she encountered while searching for food.
 She continued to work as a nurse until the Germans left Warsaw, retreating before the advancing Soviet troops.